cakesolutions/scala-kafka-client/README.md

 consumer !
 Confirm(offsets)
 ```

-For each Records received by the client, a corresponding Confirm(offsets) message should be sent back to the consumer
+For each set of records received by the client, a corresponding `Confirm(offsets)` message should be sent back to the consumer
 to acknowledge the message.
 If the message is not confirmed within ("unconfirmed.timeout") it is redelivered (by default).

-If commit is provided as true, they offsets are commited to Kafka.
+If commit is provided as true, they offsets are committed to Kafka.
 If commit is false, the records are removed from the Consumer
-Actor's buffer, but is not commited to Kafka.
+Actor's buffer, but no commit to Kafka is made.

 ### Unsubscribe